cryptocode/zigfsm/README.md

 * Fast state transition validation
 * State machines can export themselves to the Graphviz DOT format
 * Defined programmatically or by importing Graphviz or libfsm text
+* Imported state machines can auto-generate state- and trigger enums at compile time
 * Listeners can add functionality and conditionally cancel transitions
 * Comprehensive test coverage which also serves as examples